 The PA Program Office will maintain, to the extent possible, records of employment opportunities and will direct students appropriately.
 Program faculty will direct students to employment opportunities that fit the student’s skills and preparation.

 Job opportunities are sent via email to all current students and alumni.
 These services are provided by the Program during the clinical year and following graduation.

 Graduates of the Penn State Physician Assistant Program are invited to attend Penn State College of Medicine’s May Commencement Ceremonies.
-This annual event is held at the Milton S. Hershey School in Founders Hall.
+This annual event is held at the Hershey Lodge and Convention Center.
 Graduate degrees will be conferred by the President of Penn State University and the Dean of the College of Medicine.

 The national board certification examination is held at various sites and times around the country.
 This examination is completely computer-based.
 Students must register for the test prior to the application deadline and can take the test as soon as 7 days after the Program completion date.
 Information regarding testing times and locations is available through the NCCPA website.